isuihko/isuihko.github.io/README.md

 Ohjeet/instructions: https://github.com/isuihko/isuihko.github.io

 Vaatimukset/requirements:
+    Microsoft Windows 7/8
-    Microsoft Windows 7/8, but maybe fails in Windows 10 with the error "This application type has been disabled" .NET Framework
+    Windows 10 but also could fail with the error "This application type has been disabled" .NET Framework
     Internet Explorer web browser
 </PRE>